 Meltwater’s Marketing & PR Insight Reports provide monthly updates with the keywords that drive the most traffic through organic searches and empower you to keep your website up-to-date with the latest trends.

 Pay-per-click (PPC) is used to describe ads for which your business is charged by the click.
 For example, publishing an ad on LinkedIn or through Google Ads requires you to bid on clicks using a monetary rate at which you value each inbound lead.
 PPC is always top of mind for any marketing leader.
 Before you spend any money on clicks (potential leads), you must determine who to target.
 Oftentimes, you are given the option to bid on an audience, demographic, or keyword.
 Getting the most up-to-date information on where your competitor’s dollars are going can ensure that you find the keywords with the lowest cost-per-click (CPC) and highest search volume.
 Thus, improving your bidding strategy.

 Our Digital Marketing Insight Reports allow you to view ad spend amongst your competitors and determine where to invest, ensuring that you are saving money, and bringing as many leads to your sales team as possible.

 Monitoring the social media presence of your competition is key to understanding how they are able to grow their digital following, what social media influencers they may be working with and what social media networks they are active on.

 Monitoring your competitor’s social media activity can also help you identify what type of content might resonate with your own followers.

 Competition is inevitable.
 How you learn from it can make or break your business.
-Often the best insights come from outside the walls of your own office, and with Meltwater’s Digital Marketing Insight Reports you can make sure you are benchmarking yourself against the competition in these four key areas to stay sharp on top of the pack.
+Often the best insights come from outside the walls of your own office, and with Meltwater’s Digital Marketing & PR Insight Reports you can make sure you are benchmarking yourself against the competition in these four key areas to stay sharp on top of the pack.
 Interested in seeing how you rank?
-Receive a demo!
+Fill out the form below to receive a demo!